siddharth1913/DAA-ASSIGNMENT-2/README.md

 ## Application :
 ###### Cuckoo Hashing Can be used in
-1.OTP Generation.
+- OTP Generation.
-2.ATM pin generation.
+- ATM pin generation.
-3.Whenever we used Dark-web a special password is generated and sent on our mail.
+- Whenever we used Dark-web a special password is generated and sent on our mail.